fedebrando/SantaClausProblem/README.md

 make
 ```

-Once compiled, you can select which version to run from the `build` directory.
+Once compiled, you can select which version to run from the `build/bin` directory.

 ## v1

 In this version, Santa Claus and the reindeer deliver toys together as a single entity, modeled using a Petri net.
-To run the program from the `build` directory, use the following command:
+To run the program from the `build/bin` directory, use the following command:

 ```shell
 ./main1